-"The test determining the weight of alcohol in the defendant's blood shall be administered . . . substantially in accordance with rules and regulations been adopted have Department of Health & Rehabilitative Services . . .
-Such rules shall specify precisely the test or tests which are approved by the Department of Health & Rehabilitative for Services reliability of results and facility of administration, and shall provide an approved method of administration which shall be followed in all such tests given under this section.
+"The test determining the weight of alcohol in the defendant's blood shall be administered . . . substantially in accordance with rules and regulations which have been adopted by Department of Health & Rehabilitative Services . . .
+Such rules shall specify precisely the test or tests which are approved by the Department of Health & Rehabilitative Services reliability of results and facility of administration, and shall provide an approved method of administration which shall be followed in all such tests given under this section.